kangax/przilla/src/memory-bank/activeContext.md

 ### Must have

+- Add remaining Games/Regionals/etc. workouts from SugarWOD
+- Add sorting to mobile view

 ### Good to have

 - Make a separate table of movements
   - more precise chart of movements
   - can potentially use it for things like:
     "show wods with running AND thruster"
-- Add sorting to mobile view

 ### Maybe